RESEARCH STARTER

 Economy

-Tourism remains an economic mainstay of Hawaii, accounting for more than 100,000 jobs in the arts, entertainment, recreation, accommodation, and food services sector in 2017.
+Tourism remains an economic mainstay of Hawaii, accounting for more than 100,000 jobs in the arts, entertainment, recreation, accommodation, and food services sectors in 2017.
 Honolulu does its part with the famous beach area of Waikiki, accounting for much of the $1.51 billion in tourist spending in the state.
 From October 2022 to October 2023, more than 448,000 tourists visited the island of Oahu, spending an estimated $673.3 million.
-Waikiki counts more than 30,000 hotel rooms and is home to the Hawaii Convention Center, opened in 1998.
+Waikiki has more than 30,000 hotel rooms and is home to the Hawaii Convention Center, which opened in 1998.

 Honolulu's multicultural, multilingual, well-educated community, combined with its proximity to major economic centers on both sides of the Pacific, has led to its growth as a major communications and business services hub for firms doing business in both the United States and Asian countries.

 After regaining some of its luster among Asian tourists by 2000, the city lost significant tourism from the US mainland following the terrorist attacks of September 11, 2001, and the subsequent decline in air travel.
 However, as tourism slowly returned to Hawaii, the area also picked up a substantial increase in defense spending.
 Another downturn in Hawaiian tourism occurred after the deadly 2023 wildfires in Lahaina, on the island of Maui.
 The fires claimed more than one hundred lives.
+Honolulu was not directly affected by the fires, but people displaced by the fires moved to Honolulu.

 Landmarks

-Honolulu has an abundance of popular landmarks and tourist attractions, the most prominent of which is the Arizona Memorial at Pearl Harbor.
+Honolulu has an abundance of popular landmarks and tourist attractions, the most prominent of which is the USS Arizona Memorial at Pearl Harbor.
 The sinking of the battleship USS Arizona caused the largest loss of life in the 1941 attack on the harbor.
-In 1961, a memorial was constructed above the remains of the ship, which is still visible about six feet below the water's surface.
+In 1961, a memorial was constructed above the remains of the ship, which are still visible about six feet below the water's surface.
 There is also a memorial at the Battleship Missouri, where the Japanese eventually surrendered.

 History